Access to Fair Assessment Policy

 Data Protection Policy GDPR

-For the purpose of the Data Protection Act 1998.
+For the purpose of GDPR.

 Born to be Beautiful is committed to protecting and respecting your privacy.